Alexskl25/AsciiArtify/doc/Concept.md

 - **Docker Desktop** licensing changed for some commercial scenarios and some organizations opt to avoid Docker Desktop for proprietary-license concerns.
 For small personal use it is usually fine, but for companies you should review Docker's license terms.

 - **Mitigation**: Use **Podman** (open, upstream-friendly) or run Docker Engine on Linux hosts (no Desktop). `minikube` and `kind` have documented ways to use Podman, but expect some extra configuration (rootless cgroups, networking differences).

+> The primary Docker licensing risk stems from the 2021 update that requires a paid subscription for commercial use in large enterprises (over 250 employees or $10 million in annual revenue)

 ---